vancouversnowboarding/vancouversnowboarding.ca/_posts/2021-11-09-seymour-mountain.md

 * Lodge is very small and not always available
 * Most expensive for season pass
 * Smallest resort
-* Medium busy
+* Slightly busy
 * Hardest to access by public transit & bus
+* No list of open/closed runs of the day
+* No snow cannon for artificial snow

-Though this year 2021/2022 Seymour is installing more chairlifts, so it is likely less busy than the past.
+Though this year 2021/2022 Seymour has installed more chairlifts at Mystery Peak Express, so it is less busy than the past.

 ## Major runs

+Green
 * [Manning](/seymour/manning)

+Blue
 * [Northlands](/northlands)

+Black Diamond
 * [Unicorn](/unicorn/)

+There's no double black diamonds run.

 ---